craigfowler/ShadowRunCampaign/OocIntro/index.md

 This is a _gang level_ game with [a much lower power level than a normal ShadowRun game], so adjust your expectations accordingly!
 To create gang level characters, use [these adjustments to the character creation rules].

+You will all begin the game [as lieutenants of a street gang].
+All of the members of the party should know one another and have gone on some small missions together before.
+Within the gang, you're _the team who get things done_ when there's something that's too risky or important to send regular goons.

 [ShadowRun 4th Anniversary Edition rules]: Rules.md
 [a much lower power level than a normal ShadowRun game]: PowerLevel.md
 [these adjustments to the character creation rules]: CharacterCreation.md
+[as lieutenants of a street gang]: ../InCharacterIntro.md

 ## Sample characters